 If you see a falcon diving to catch its prey, you’ll be witnessing speeds of 200 mph, making it the fast animal on Earth!

 You can join us on a visit to Connemara National Park as part of our Ireland to Island Tour.
 Our guests always say it is one of their favourite places in Ireland!

 Walk to Omey Island

 It’s just a 600m walk from the mainland to Omey Island, so it only takes between six to ten minutes, depending on how quickly you walk.
 Just make sure you check the tide forecast so that you aren’t stranded there longer than you’d like to be — although we can think of worse places to be struck for a few extra hours.

 That’s all we have time for today, but we’ve only really scratched the surface of what makes Connemara such an amazing place to visit.
-We hope we’ve inspired one or two readers to finally start planning their dream Ireland trip, and we’re more sure than no dream Ireland trip is really possible without stopping off in Connemara!
+We hope we’ve inspired one or two readers to finally start planning their dream Ireland trip –and we’re certain that no dream Ireland trip is really possible without stopping off in Connemara!